Shenandoah (1902): Later owners

 Jarl sold Atlantide to France in 1952.
 The owner was the company Compania de Navigacion San Augustin.
 The exact whereabouts of the ship in the following years is not well known, but it is believed that the ship was involved in illegal shipping of various contraband in Central America.
 What is known is that the ship was seized by French customs in 1962.
 Moored and left to decay, the ship was eventually bought by French industrialist Baron Marcel Bich in 1972 after fighting a veritable paper war with the French authorities.
 Bich restored the ship to full previous glory and returned her name to Shenandoah.
 Under his ownership she became a charter yacht, sailing mainly in the Mediterranean Sea.

 In 1986 she was sold to Swiss businessman Phillip Bommer, who performed a complete restoration at the McMullen & Wing shipyard in Auckland.
 Most of the original riveted hull was replaced and in 1997 the Shenandoah was awarded "Best Classic Yacht Restoration".

+Today

-The ship is now owned by Italian Francesco Micheli, registered on the island of Sark and sails as a charter vessel.
+The ship is now owned by Italian Francesco Micheli, registered on the island of Sark, and sails as a charter vessel.